Strengthening the Dairy Industry Through Issues and Crisis Programs

 Sometimes it takes a catastrophic event to realize how unprepared you were for a situation.
 Reflecting on what could have been done to respond sooner and more effectively is helpful, but it’s often too late to ease the blow of a crisis.
 This is why Dairy MAX, along with key industry partners, has adopted a comprehensive crisis preparedness effort to stay ahead of a crisis and protect dairy image.

-“Studies show that organizations who prepare for a crisis recover two to three times faster,” says Susan Allen, manager, issues and crisis for Dairy MAX.
-“With this in mind, we continue to prioritize crisis readiness and work together across the industry to ensure preparedness.”
+“Studies show that organizations who prepare for a crisis recover two to three times faster,” says Bill Keating, senior director of issues and crisis for Dairy MAX.
+“With this in mind we continue to prioritize crisis readiness and work together across the industry to ensure preparedness.”

 Telling Your Story is the flagship communications training for dairy farmers and industry professionals in the Dairy MAX region.
-Participants work in small groups to increase their communication skills and take a deeper dive into how communications in a crisis is different, yet critical.
-Trainings are held three times a year for various groups, offering storytelling techniques, suggestions for handling difficult questions and tips for managing an on-camera interview.
+Participants work in small groups to increase their communication skills and take a deeper dive into how communication in a crisis is different, yet critical.
+Trainings are held several times a year for various groups offering storytelling techniques, suggestions for handling difficult questions and tips for managing an on-camera interview.
 Once the training is complete, participants can confidently deliver messages about modern dairy practices and share dairy’s story in today’s changing media landscape.

 Dairy MAX has expanded Telling Your Story by moving into the university environment and working with agricultural colleges across the region.
-One of the goals is to create college age dairy advocates who connect with consumers in a positive way.
-This program has been kicked off at Colorado State University, with future trainings slated for Texas A&M and Oklahoma State University.
+One of the goals is to create college-aged dairy advocates who connect with consumers in a positive way.
+This program has been kicked off at six universities across the region with plans to expand.